| National Statistic, Experimental Statistics |

 Ratio change methodology - Super Output Areas estimates, mid-2012 onwards

 The Lower layer Super Output Area (LSOA) and Middle layer Super Output Area (MSOA) estimates are consistent with the local authority mid-year estimates produced using the cohort component method.
-Below local authority level, a ratio change method is used to obtain a distribution to allocate these local authority estimates to LSOA and MSOA level.
+Below local authority level, a ratio change method is used to obtain LSOA- and MSOA-level data constrained to local authority estimates.

 The main assumption behind this ratio change method is that, for each area, the data have a consistent relationship with the usual resident population over time.
 Changes in administrative datasets counts, expressed as a change ratio, are applied to a previously estimated population to produce an updated population estimate.